Teck Resources Ltd. announced its Highland Valley Copper operations (HVC) have been awarded the Copper Mark.

 Copper Mark is a voluntary assurance framework to promote responsible production practices and demonstrate commitment to the United Nations Sustainable Development Goals.
 To be verified for Copper Mark, HVC was assessed and independently verified against 32 responsible production criteria including greenhouse gas emissions, community health and safety, respect for Indigenous rights and business integrity.

-“We are proud that HVC has been awarded the Copper Mark, demonstrating the operation’s commitment to sustainability and to ensuring customers have the information they need on our performance as a responsible copper producer,” Teck President and CEO Don Lindsay said.
+“We are proud that HVC has been awarded the Copper Mark, demonstrating the operation’s commitment to sustainability and to ensuring customers have the information they need on our performance as a responsible copper producer,” said Teck President and CEO Don Lindsay.

 HVC is Teck’s first copper operation to achieve certification and the company said it plans to verify its other copper operations in the future, which includes the Carmen de Andacollo and QB2 mines in Chile.